-The successful candidate will have a PhD in the field of neuroscience, engineering, or related fields, and will take the initiative to develop a novel and experimental approach to manipulate brain states to prevent/treat Alzheimer's.
-You will have developing ability to conduct individual research work, to disseminate results and to prepare research proposals.
-You will have an ability to plan and organise your own workload effectively and an ability to work within a team environment.
+To be considered for the role, you will be educated to a minimum of PhD level in optical spectroscopy of solids, or have significant relevant experience in addition to a relevant degree.
+You will have familiarity with III-nitrides or other wide-gap semiconductors.
+The successful candidate will have a developing ability to conduct individual research work, to disseminate results and to prepare research proposals.
+You will have the ability to plan and organise your own workload effectively and to work within a team environment.
 You will have excellent interpersonal and communication skills, with the ability to listen, engage and persuade, and to present complex information in an accessible way to a range of audiences.